Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces: Supplemental Material

 where

-In the absence of a chemical potential in the QH sector, the Fermion loop $\Pi_2(0)$ vanishes unless one introduces a momentum cutoff.
-This reflects the fact that the density of states is zero within the mass gap, and consequently, no SSB, and hence no superconductivity occurs.
+In the absence of a chemical potential in the CI sector, $\Pi_2^q (0)$ vanishes unless one introduces a momentum cutoff.
+This reflects the fact that the density of states is zero within the mass gap, and consequently, no spontenous symmetry breaking (SSB), and hence no superconductivity occurs.
+By introducing a chemical potential $\mu_q \ge m_q v_F^2$, which shifts $k_0 \to k_0 + \mu_q$, a nonzero density of states at the Fermi level emerges.
+In particular, by setting $\mu_q = m_q v_F^2$, we obtain